 Heart failure occurs when the heart begins to function less effectively in pumping blood around the body.
 It can occur suddenly, although it usually develops slowly as the heart gradually becomes weaker.
-Heart failure can result from a variety of diseases and conditions that impair or overload the heart.
-These include heart attack, high blood pressure, damaged heart valves or cardiomyopathy.
+Heart failure can result from a variety of diseases and conditions that impair or overload the heart, including heart attack, high blood pressure, damaged heart valves or cardiomyopathy.
+There is no cure for heart failure.
+In 2022, an estimated 144,000 people aged 18 and over were living with heart failure, and 71% are 65 and over.
+Heart Failure was the underlying cause of death in 5000 cases and was an associated cause in a further 28,600 deaths.

 Heart Failure Workshops

-The ACvA convened a series of national meetings and workshops, facilitated by Professors Peter Macdonald and Patricia Davidson to identify research priorities across the research pipeline that, if addressed, have the potential to improve HF management, enhance patient outcomes, and reduce hospital readmission and health system pressures.
-From these workshops heart failure and frailty was identified as a key research priority and several follow-on workshops were held to discuss how frailty in heart failure patients could be addressed to improve health outcomes and quality of life.
+The ACvA convened a series of national meetings and workshops, facilitated by Professors Peter Macdonald and Patricia Davidson to identify research priorities across the research pipeline that, if addressed, have the potential to improve heart failure management, enhance patient outcomes, and reduce hospital readmission and health system pressures.
+From these workshops heart failure and frailty was identified as a key research priority.

 Heart Failure and Frailty Priority Area